danieludy/amazon-chime-voiceconnector-transcription/README.md

 As of this writing Amazon Transcribe supports real time transcription of British English (en-GB), US English (en-US), French (fr-FR), Canadian French (fr-CA); and US Spanish (es-US).
 See the Amazon Transcribe [streaming documentation](https://docs.aws.amazon.com/transcribe/latest/dg/streaming.html) for the latest supported languages.

 ## Container based
-With container based solution you can trasncribe the calls longer then 15 min.
+With container based solution you can transcribe the calls longer then 15 min.

 ### Architecture Overview
 ![](images/kinesis-chime-ecs.svg)